MelchiorDahrk/Expedition32/walkthrough.md

 ### Cleaning House

+- Speak to The Master of Conquered Doubt and ask about 'Assignments'.
-- Bring the master his ledger and a quill
+- Bring the Master his ledger and a quill.
+	- You may either sign the Ledger or refuse, ending the questline.
-- Complete the writ
+- Complete the writ.
+- Return to the Master for your reward.

 ## Monastery Side Quests.

 ### To Deliver

-- After making introductions during ‘The Monastery of Mephala’ talk to noble, they will ask you to deliver a letter to Ald-Ruhn.
+- After making introductions during ‘The Monastery of Mephala’ talk to Favil Ondor, they will ask you to deliver a letter to Ald-Ruhn.
 	- you may instead read the letter, and choose if you want to talk to the Masters about it instead of 	delivering it.
 	- If you take it to Doubt they will reward you a necklace and tell you to continue the delivery 		to avoid suspicion.
 - Deliver to rat in the pot
--return to Noble
+-return to Favil Ondor

 ### An Eighteen Drake Run of Bad Luck

-- After making introductions during ‘The Monastery of Mephala’ talk to either sibling, they want you to pick up a dead drop near Sadrith Mora.
+- After making introductions during ‘The Monastery of Mephala’ talk to either of the Sedrin siblings, they want you to pick up a dead drop near Sadrith Mora.
 - go to the beach south west of Sadrith Mora, 19,3.
 Look for a small iron box marked by a red lantern.
 - when you open the box you will be ambushed.
 	-if you kill the ambusher you will get slightly different dialogue later and anenchanted ring off their body.
 	- if you open the letter a new path opens to report its contents to the Master of Conquered Doubt.

 - Take the letter to whoever you believe should have it.
-	-siblings give gold and glass throwing knives
+	-siblings give gold and glass throwing knives.
 	- Master gives an enchanted ring.

-- If you opened the missive then the Siblings will ambush you in your sleep at a random time later, but only once you complete or permanently fail the monastery quests
+- If you opened the missive then the Sedrin Siblings will ambush you in your sleep at a random time later, but only once you complete or permanently fail the monastery quests